seosgithub/flok/app/drivers/chrome/README.md

 </div>
 ```

-### Binding a Controller to a surface
+### Binding a Controller to a view
-You create a constructor for a controller and then pass `drivers.ui.regController("surface_name", ControllerConstructorName);` and it will
-automatically be bound when a new surface is created.
+You create a constructor for a controller and then pass `drivers.ui.regController("surface_name", ControllerConstructorName);` and it will automatically be bound when a new surface is created.
 ```js
 //Constructor for a controller that will automatically bind to a surface with the attribute 'data-name=tab_controller' var TabController = function($sel, info, pipe) {